department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/content.md

 # Title and Description display on the page and in HTML meta tags
 #
 title: Content guide
-description: Learn about the Veteran Tools Platform content strategy.
+description: Learn about the Veteran-facing Services Platform content strategy.
 Find content resources, tools, and examples you can use throughout the <i>Digital Delivery</i> lifecycle.
 #
 # Editable - Internal page menu
 # Match titles here with H3s (###) below